St Mark's Catholic Primary School

 Ofsted Inspection

-Our school was last inspected by Ofsted in July 2012.
-We were delighted that the inspection team found that St. Mark’s is an outstanding school in all areas.
+Our school was last inspected by Ofsted in February 2025, when we were judged to be a good school in all areas.

 Some of the highlights of the inspection report include: